Feel-ix-343/markdown-oxide/README.md

     - [X] File references [[file]]
     - [X] Heading references [[file#heading]]
     - [X] Block references. [[file#^index]] (I call indexed blocks the blocks that you directly link to.
 The link will look like [[file#^index]].
 When linking from the obsidian editor, an *index* ^index is appended to the paragraph/block you are referencing)
-    - [X] Tags #tag and #tag/subtag/..
+    - [X] Tags #tag and #tag/subtag/\.\.
     - [X] Footnotes: "paraphrased text[^footnoteindex]"
     - [ ] Metadata tag
 - Get references
-    - [X] For File when cursor is on the first character of the first line of the file.
+    - [X] For File when the cursor is on the **first character of the first line** of the file.
 This will produce references not only to the file but also to headings and blocks in the file
-    - [X] For block when the cursor is on the blocks index "...text *^index*"
+    - [X] For block when the cursor is on the block's index "...text *^index*"
     - [X] For tag when the cursor is on the tags declaration.
-Unlike go to definition for tags, this will produce all references to the tag and to the tag with subtags
+Unlike go-to-definition for tags, this will produce all references to the tag and to the tag with subtags
     - [X] Footnotes when the cursor is on the declaration line of the footnote; *[^1]: description...*
-- Completions (requires extra nvim cmp config; follow the directions above)
+- Completions (requires extra nvim-cmp config; follow the directions above)
     - [X] File link completions
     - [X] Heading link Completions
-    - [ ] Subheading compeltions in the form [[file#heading#subheading]] from https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+heading+in+a+note (Note: right now you can link to subheadings through [[file#subheading]])
+    - [ ] Subheading completions in the form [[file#heading#subheading]] from https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+heading+in+a+note (Note: right now you can link to subheadings through [[file#subheading]])
     - [X] Block link completions (searches the text of the block)
     - [X] Footnote link completions
-    - [X] New Block link Completions through grep: to use this, type `[[ `, and after you press space, completions for every block in the vault will appear; continue typing to fuzzy match the block that you want; finally, select the block; a link will be inserter to the text document and an index (ex ^1j239) will be appended to the block in its respective file
+    - [X] New Block link Completions through grep: to use this, type `[[`, and after you press space, completions for every block in the vault will appear; continue typing to fuzzy match the block that you want; finally, select the block; a link will be inserted to the text document and an index (ex ^1j239) will be appended to the block in its respective file
     - [ ] Callout/admonition completions
     - [ ] Metadata completions
     - [ ] Dataview completions